-WARNING: Have a professional check your system if you have any doubts.
+DANGER Have a qualified technician check your LP Gas system annually or if you have any signs of leaks or malfunctions.

 FIRE EXTINGUISHER

 The fire extinguisher just inside your forward door should have the charge checked on a regular basis.
 Make sure your family, especially the cook, knows how to release the extinguisher storage bracket, and how to properly operate the extinguisher.
 If you find the directions on the extinguisher unclear, check with your local fire department for professional advice on its operation and use.
 We're sure they will be happy to assist you and your family.